7 minutes read

 Prioritize Key Topics such as:

-To help you succeed, we’ve drawn up a quick action plan which you can follow to maximize your chance of passing the RERA exam at the first try.
+To help you succeed, we’ve drawn up a quick action plan that you can follow to maximize your chance of passing the RERA exam on your first try.

 A RERA real estate broker license is valid for 12 months and must be renewed to ensure you can still practice in Dubai.

-You would need to prepare the below documents:
+You would need to prepare the following documents:

-To apply for a license renewal, you need to log in to the Dubai Land Department’s Trakheesi system, submit your CPD certificate and application for renewal.
+To apply for a license renewal, you need to log in to the Dubai Land Department’s Trakheesi system, submit your CPD certificate, and renewal application.
 On this platform, you can also verify or update any personal and professional details.

 Once you submit your application, you will have to pay the necessary fees.
 Once the payment is made and your application is approved, you will receive your renewed broker license and broker ID card.